elunna/nerfhack-changelog/README.md

 * Humanoids are more careful about attacking you when you are a dangerous polyform.
 * Mind flayers won't purposely to eat the brains of petrifying monsters (ie: when you are polymorphed into a cockatrice)
 * When you polymorph into a 'nolimbs' monster, you are able to slip out of a ball & chain (Evil)
-* Escape from controlled polymorph prompt no longer causes random poly (from xNetHack).
+* Escape from controlled polymorph prompt no longer causes random poly (xnh).
 * Polymorphing into a horned monster destroys flimsy or cloth helms.

 ### Elbereth and Scare Monster